 - Inflammatory auto-immune mediated arthritis - the certification must come from a board certified rheumatologist

-The Department of Health requests that when filing out Medical Certification Form, practitioners complete them with as much detail as possible including medical records supporting diagnosis, date of appointment(s), evaluations or tests used to determine the diagnosis, and past treatments.
+The Department of Health requests that when filling out a Medical Certification Form, practitioners complete them with as much detail as possible including medical records supporting diagnosis, date of appointment(s), evaluations or tests used to determine the diagnosis, and past treatments.